joseehilton147/joseehilton147/README.md

 ### 📈 Learning & Development Projects

--  [CLOSED-SOURCE] **[Alfredo - The agent that connects your tools](https://github.com/joseehilton147/Afredo)**: A production-ready AI development environment that orchestrates your workflow through specialized agents—each assigned to tasks matching its strengths.
+-  [CLOSED-SOURCE] **[Alfredo - The agent that connects your tools](https://github.com/alfredo-ia/afredo)**: A production-ready AI development environment that orchestrates your workflow through specialized agents—each assigned to tasks matching its strengths.
 Built on top of [OpenCode](https://opencode.ai/) with auto-updating references, it features a curated set of MCP providers (web search, documentation lookup, design systems), intelligent plugins (quota management, continuous dev loops, question enforcement), and a complete CLI for seamless configuration.
 Implements Clean Architecture principles with TypeScript strict mode, enabling AI-assisted workflows that stay current with upstream changes automatically.

+-  **[Superset MCP](https://github.com/alfredo-ia/superset-mcp)**: A *fork* from [Winding2020](https://github.com/Winding2020/superset-mcp) with session authentication.

 -   **[Solilóquio](https://github.com/joseehilton147/soliloquio)**: A *local-first*, full-stack digital 'grimoire' designed for personal reflection and knowledge management.
 The application runs as a 100% offline private server using **TanStack Start**, with data persistence in **SQLite** managed by **Drizzle ORM**.
 The architecture leverages the entire TanStack ecosystem (**Router**, **Query**, **Form**) and **shadcn/ui** for a minimalist, text-focused interface.
--

 -   **[Frases Espíritas](https://github.com/joseehilton147/frases-espiritas)**: A content management system (CMS) with a decoupled architecture.
 The RESTful API, built with **Spring Boot** and **Java 17**, provides CRUD and search operations for managing quotes, using PostgreSQL as the database.
 The administrative frontend is a reactive application built with **Next.js** and **Tailwind CSS**.
 The project is fully containerized with **Docker** and orchestrated via **Docker Compose** to simplify development and production environments.